biomguler/LN_Phenocluster/README.md

 **Description:** This repository contains the scripts and pipeline used in the LN phenocluster manuscript.
 Please follow the scripts listed below to generate the analysis results described in the manuscript.

-**Citation:** "M. Guler & F. Canzian, Clustering of Lymphoid Neoplasms by Cell of Origin, Somatic Mutation and Drug Usage Profiles: A Multi-trait Genome-Wide Association Study, ***submitted***, 2024"
+**Citation:** "M. Guler & F. Canzian, Clustering of Lymphoid Neoplasms by Cell of Origin, Somatic Mutation and Drug Usage Profiles: A Multi-trait Genome-Wide Association Study, ***submitted(doi:will be updated)***, 2025"

 * * * * *